The University of Oregon moving expense policy allows for a new employee to be reimbursed for moving, house-hunting and temporary living expenses.

 Specifically, H.R.
 1 suspends both the UO’s ability to reimburse employees for qualified moving expenses on a tax-exempt basis and the employee’s ability to claim qualified moving expenses as deductions on personal income tax (per sections 11048 and 11049).
 These suspensions are effective until December 31, 2025.

 What this means: The UO can continue to offer relocation packages to new employees, but those payments are now subject to federal and state taxes.

-- still subject to current expense restrictions and limits as outlined in our previously published Summary Table .
-The university is currently considering changes to this reimbursement model.
-And an announcement will be made when finalized.
+- Still subject to current expense restrictions and limits as outlined in our previously published Summary Table .
+The University is currently considering changes to this reimbursement model.
+If this happens, n announcement will be made if and when they are finalized.

 When the University of Oregon either reimburses a new employee directly or pays a third party for moving expenses, the applicable taxes reduce the employee’s gross income at the supplemental tax rate that also will include the employee's share of FICA (Social Security & Medicare) tax.
 The 2019 Federal supplemental tax rate is 22%, FICA rate is 7.65%, and State of Oregon rate is 9%.
 Because payroll taxes cannot be taken out of a moving expenses, which are reimbursed/paid through Accounts Payable, the tax due on moving expenses paid or reimbursed will be applied and withheld in the pay period at the end of the month following the month when the moving expenses were posted.
 Please have your new employee plan accordingly.